jdubois/jdubois-langchain4j-demo/README.md

 - __Embedding model__: Ollama with `nomic-embed-text` (see [https://ollama.com/library/nomic-embed-text](https://ollama.com/library/nomic-embed-text))
 - __Embedding store__: Elasticsearch

-It is enabled by using the `local` Spring Boot profile.
-One way to do this is to set `spring.profiles.active=local` in the `src/main/resources/application.properties` file.

 To set up the necessary resources, you need to have Docker installed on your machine, and run with Docker Compose the `src/main/docker/docker-compose-small.yml` file.

 It will set up: